 If you opt to pay your premium in installments – typically, the options are 1, 2, or 4 installment payment plans – installment fees apply.
 The amount of the fee varies by state to account for transaction costs.
-In Florida and Louisiana, it’s $3 per installment and in California, it’s $7 per installment.
+For homeowners insurance in Florida and Louisiana, it’s $3 per installment and in California, it’s $7 per installment.

 Most home insurance companies, especially those in catastrophe-exposed states, require a home inspection to ensure the home doesn’t have existing damage and that it meets underwriting requirements.
 We make this super easy by offering self inspections in Florida and Louisiana that cost $15.
 But if you want an inspector to come to your house, an exterior inspection costs $25 and an interior and exterior inspection costs $57.

 In California, exterior inspections are $24, exterior and interior inspections are $44, and if you have a high-value home, the inspection is $175.
 A wildfire inspection is $64.

 When you buy a policy from our carrier – the Kin Interinsurance Network or Kin Interinsurance Nexus Exchange, our carriers, the policy includes a surplus contribution.
 This fee is approved by Florida regulators and is 10 percent of your premium.
 It’s used for claims and carrier operating costs only – we don’t make any money off of or take a percentage of this contribution.

 In fact, a surplus contribution can save you money over time.
 The more reserves we have to pay claims and cover operating costs, the lower we can keep our prices.